mandiwise/insta-wp/README.md

 Copyright (c) 2013, Mandi Wise

-Insta WP is licensed under the GPL v2 or later (+ MIT for Wordpress Settings Framework).
+Insta WP is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.